CrossRef/event-data-percolator/README.md

 Type is one of the following:

- - `plain-text-content` - plain text for the extraction of unlinked DOIs, linked DOIs, article URLs
+ - `plaintext` - plain text for the extraction of unlinked DOIs, linked DOIs, article URLs
- - `plain-text-content-sensitive` - as `plain-text-content`, but the content of the text is sensitive so will not be included in the output evidence record
- - `html-content` - HTML document or fragment for the extraction of unlinked DOIs, linked DOIs, article URLs
+ - `html` - HTML document or fragment for the extraction of unlinked DOIs, linked DOIs, article URLs
- - `html-content-sensitive` - as `html-content`, but the content of the text is sensitive so it will not be included in the output evidence record
  - `url` - a URL that could be Article Landing Page URLs or unlinked DOIs, or linked DOIs
- - `html-content-url` - a list of URLs that could point to HTML documents, to be treated as per `html-content`
+ - `content-url` - a list of URLs that could point to HTML documents, to be treated as per `html-content`
- - `html-content-url-version` -  a triple of [«canonical-url», «old-version-url», «new-version-url»] that represent a version diff (treated as `html-content-url`s).
-The result is events that represent the adding and removal of URLs.

 Other fields depending on type:

- - `plain-text-content`
-     - `input`
- - `plain-text-content-sensitive`
+ - `plaintext`
-    - `input`
+     - `input-content`
  - `html-content`
-     - `input`
- - `html-content-sensitive`
-     - `input`
+     - `input-url`
  - `url`
-     - `input`
- - `html-content-url`
-    - `canonical-url`
-    - `old-url`
+     - `input-url`
-    - `new-url`
+ - `content-url`
- - `html-content-url-version`
+    - `input-url`
-     - `input` - input URL triple

 ## Output Observation fields